From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 The Motor Circuit was known as RAF Westhampnett, active from 1940 to 1946 as a Battle of Britain station.

-The recently purchased, Goodwood Mogul, is a bay colt by Mohaather out of Garabelle.
-He was purchased for 42,000 Guineas at the Tattersalls November Yearling Sales in 2023.
-He’s powerful and athletic, and has gone into training with Marcus Tregoning at his picturesque Whitsbury Manor Stables.
-We’re excited to see what the future holds for him this summer.
+Goodwood Mogul, is a bay colt by Mohaather out of Garabelle.
+He is a powerful and athletic horse, and is in training with Derby-winning trainer Marcus Tregoning at his picturesque Whitsbury Manor Stables.
+We’re excited to see what the future holds for Goodwood Mogul.

 We established the Goodwood Racehorse Owners’ Group in 1994 and, as a joint owner of each of the Goodwood racehorses since then, I can say that we have had many exciting times over those years.